CAR332Y0 Caribbean Culture and Environment: Puerto Rico

 Instructor

-Dr. Conrad James is an associate professor in Comparative Literature and Director for the Centre of Caribbean Studies.
+Dr. Conrad James is an associate professor in Comparative Literature and Director of the Centre of Caribbean Studies.

 Professor James was awarded his Ph.D. in modern and medieval languages by the University of Cambridge in 1997.
 He taught at the University of Durham and the University of Birmingham prior to joining the University of Houston as an Associate Professor in World Cultures and Literature.
 In 2021, Professor James joined the University of Toronto as an Associate Professor with tenure in the Centre for Comparative Literature and New College (Caribbean Studies).